Tx Lifecycle

 Key management

-• The network manages a its keys through the seismic-enclave-serverarrow-up-right crate.
-Reth (and summit) can make RPC calls to this server.
+• The network manages its keys through the seismic-enclave-serverarrow-up-right crate.
+Reth (and Summit) can make RPC calls to this server.
 One such call is to get the network keys

-• Enclave can boot in either --genesis-node OR --peers <ip> mode.
-The former generates its own root key and will share it with peers after they pass validation.
-The latter will loop through its peer IPs until it receives the root key from one of them
+• Enclave can boot in either --genesis-node or --peers <ip> mode.
+The former generates its own root key and shares it with peers after they pass validation.
+The latter loops through its peer IPs until it receives the root key from one of them

 • Enclave then derives a few different keys from that root key.
 Most importantly, it derives the encryption secret key.
 This is the key used to decrypt Seismic transaction calldata